datacarpentry/image-processing/instructors/instructor-notes.md

 - Be aware that learners might get surprising results in the *Keeping only low intensity pixels* exercise, if `plt.imshow` is called without the `vmax` parameter.
   A detailed explanation is given in the *Plotting single channel images (cmap, vmin, vmax)* callout box.

-## Blurring

-- Take care to avoid mixing up the term "edge" to describe the edges of objects *within* an image and the outer boundaries of the images themselves.
-Lack of a clear distinction here may be confusing for learners.

 ## Questions from Learners